Just a little note, before I begin…

 Hello and welcome to The Cuckoo Mama!
 I’m Caro, mama to Sam and Pepper pup and wife to Hugh.
 I’m a stay at home mama, IVF warrior, ruler of the household and, like to think, all round good egg!

 I’ve always had a love of writing, beginning with childhood, typewriter written tomes about ‘Jane of Lilac Grove’, and culminating in a journalism degree.
 For me, it was always about the column pieces; having the freedom to write from my point of view about whatever it was I wanted to.
 Obviously, in the early 2000s, when the internet was new and slow and actually had a dial tone to connect, blogging wasn’t even a twinkle in my eye and I knew that, in all likelihood, I’d never be a columnist!
 Therefore, upon graduating, I decided not to pursue a journalistic career but, rather, ended up in Private Equity, via teacher training.
 Yes, that obvious route!
-Finally, in May 2017, after being at home for almost a year, I took the plunge, got over my technophobia, and did something very much for me; I returned to my writing roots and The Cuckoo Mama was born!
+Finally, in May 2017, after being at home for almost two years, I took the plunge, got over my technophobia, and did something very much for me; I returned to my writing roots and The Cuckoo Mama was born!

 I’d originally set out to create a blog which could act as a forum for creative play, nutritious meals and generally be a place for veritable Mary Poppins-esque folks to connect.
 And then it all changed and, in a way, quite naturally just became what you see today; an honest, raw and, hopefully, amusing account of the roller-coaster that is infertility and the, subsequent, pandemonium that is parenting.

 Since beginning to blog I’ve started volunteering for Fertility Network UK and Fruitful Fertility.
-I’ve started writing for the Huff Post UK, and I’ve started to heal: Infertility sucks and IVF is tough.
+I’ve started writing for the Huff Post UK, and The Baby Spot.
+I’ve also started to heal: Infertility sucks and IVF is tough.
 I have learned that I am not defined by infertility but have taught myself to feel proud of my journey, proud of who I am and of all I have achieved.